 Combining Conditionals, Loops, and Functions

-By combining these three logical structures, you can perform more complex tasks.
+By using these three logical structures together, you can perform more complex tasks.

-By appropriately combining conditionals, loops, and functions, you can efficiently solve a wide variety of complex tasks.
+In this way, by appropriately combining conditionals, loops, and functions, you can solve a variety of complex tasks with ease.

 Want to learn more?